 Central England Co-operative Scholarship

-This scholarship has been designed to encourage and support current female students, in the study of a computing related degree, at Birmingham City University, within the Faculty of Computing, Engineering and the Built Environment.
+This scholarship has been designed to support current female students, in the study of a computing related degree, at Birmingham City University, within the Faculty of Computing, Engineering and the Built Environment.
+Not only will the bursary allow students to purchase digital devices, books, and support general living costs, it comes with mentorship and work placement opportunities to encourage and inspire undergraduate women throughout their academic journey.

 If you wish to apply for the scholarship, you’ll need to demonstrate a commitment to and a success in computer programming through your current studies.
-You’ll be asked to do this in the following two ways:
+You’ll be asked to do this by completing an MS Forms application form, adding standard personal information, as well as the following supporting statements:

-Your application will be judged by a panel comprising members of the University and the sponsoring company, the Central England Co-operative Ltd.
+Your application will be judged by a panel comprising members of the University and the sponsoring company, Kainos.

-Who is eligible for the Central England Co-operative Ltd scholarship?
+Who is eligible for the Kainos Digital Bursary?

 You are eligible to apply for the scholarship if: